Introduction – Ireland’s “Magnificent” Seven

 Field made his official debut at age nine as a pianist at the Rotunda Concert Rooms in Dublin on March 24, 1792 in a series of three Lenten concerts that were arranged by Giordani under the title “Spiritual Concerts.”
 Field was advertised as, “Master Field a child of eight years old.”
 Field was of course ten years old at the time.
 He played, a pedal harp concerto by the Bohemian composer, Johann Krumpholtz on the piano.

 A newspaper report of Field’s performance said “…the concerto on the Piano Forte by Master Field was really an astonishing performance by such a child, and had execution far beyond what could have been expected.”
-Young Field performed at all three concerts, presumabely with equal success.
+Young Field performed at all three concerts, presumably with equal success.

 He continued to perform at other concerts in the Rotunda and in April of the same year he played an original work by his teacher Giordani which the teacher had composed for him.
 In 1795 Field did have some of his early Dublin compositions for piano published in London.

 Field’s father still recognizing his young son’s developing talents made the decision to place him with the well established Muzio Clementi, a pianist and composer who was then perhaps the most important teacher of piano in London.
 The decision was an expensive one as Clementi’s fees were very significant.
 Clementi also produced pianos and had a music salon in London where he sold pianos and sheet music in addition to giving lessons to selected pupils.
-As part of his apprentiship requirements young Field was required to demonstrate the Field instruments to prospective clients.
+As part of his apprenticeship requirements young Field was required to demonstrate the Field instruments to prospective clients.

 Through this exposure Field gained recognition and prominence as a soloist.
 He also gave concerts at which he played some of his own compositions.
 His first major composition, a concerto was composed in 1798 and performed early in 1799.
 He was now almost 17 years old and maturing as a professional artist.